 Dev Package $ code --install-extension out/sourcekit-lsp-vscode-dev.vsix

-Now launch (or relaunch) VSCode and open a Swift project, such as this one, and enjoy an early preview of the functionality provided by Language Server Protocol support for Swift.
+Now launch (or relaunch) VSCode and open a Swift project, such as this one, and test out Language Server Protocol support for Swift.